Google invests in augmented reality tech startup Hello TeamSolar

 “The investment will secure a future with AR and Google,” Fortugno said, in a statement.
 “We may not have the resource of the large AR players but we can innovate quickly and provide key service platforms for the coming AR Giants such as Microsoft, Apple and Magic Leap.
 We are looking forward to having the investment from Google to take a measured approach into the business opportunities that augmented reality presents.
 It will allow us to grow with the uptake of AR.”

-In a talk at GamesBeat Summit 2019, Fortugno said the team is using Google’s ARCore to play games like UndAR the Sea that can be used in public places.
+In a talk at GamesBeat Summit 2019, Fortugno said the team is using Google’s ARCore to create games like UndAR the Sea that can be used in public places.
 If you follow fish that you see on your smartphone in a real environment, you can hear music play.